MintyPinty/CS2-Discord/README.md

 # CS2-Discord

 ## Description
-Links a Discord Channel with CS2 In Game Chat
+- Links a Discord Channel with CS2 In Game Chat
+- !!
+WARNING !!
+THIS PLUGIN WILL HAVE TROUBLE WORKING IF THE SERVER HAS CUSTOM TAGS SUCH AS [CS2-TAGS](https://github.com/daffyyyy/CS2-Tags)

 ## Requirments
 - [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/) **tested on v265**